LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Troubleshooting-agent-workspace.md

 A LiveEngage agent received a chat notification while they are in Away state.

-**The reason this happens is**:
+#### Cause:

-* The ACD setting of the agent’s LiveEngage account is Manual mode.
+The ACD setting of the agent’s LiveEngage account is Manual mode.
 In this mode, incoming chats ring for all agents who are logged in, regardless of their state (Away/Back Soon/Online).

 When the ACD setting is Manual, this is expected behavior.
 (This allows agent managers to get notifications and take chats when they feel their agents are overwhelmed.)

-**Note**:
+**Note:**

 * Chats cannot be transferred from other agents to an agent who is in Away state.
 * Agents in Away state do NOT count toward the current available chat slots of a specific skill.